 Lauren’s relationship had three basic stages: the 2-week fun bit, the 2 year restructure of her man as a human and an intense 6 months of dropping engagement hints that would make a thrice-divorced mummyprenuer’s pyramid sales pitch over messenger seem subtle.

 Over time Lauren’s hints became more aggressive.
-She needed a ring to provide credibility to her relentless boasting to her favs that she and Dan were tighter than a baby boomer’s fist in the economy’s hole without the decency to use the sweat of Gen Y as lube.
+She needed a ring to provide credibility to her relentless boasting to her favs that she and Dan were tighter than a boomer’s fist in the property market’s hole without the decency to use the sweat of Gen Y as lube.

-She storms into the lounge room while Dan watches the Dockers Waterhouse yet another game, “are you even serious about all this?”
+She storms into the lounge room while Dan watches the footy, “are you even serious about all this?”
 She runs out crying and refuses to elaborate further on her outburst.

-Alas, Lauren uses his car the next day and spots Cash Converter’s Victoria Park in the GPS.
-“He better be after a new fuking kite surfing board,” she thinks as she travels to the rip-off-a-torium.
-After a series of intense questions, she determines that a man matching Dan’s description had attempted to commit engagacide.
+Alas, Lauren uses his car the next day and spots Cash Converter’s in the GPS.
+“He better be after a new god damn kite surfing board,” she thinks as she travels to the store and after a series of intense questions, she determines that a man matching Dan’s description had attempted to commit engagacide.

-Fuck.
-Dan has been exposed like a dick through a trenchcoat.
-He bites the bullet and blows his savings on a $5k piece with a diamond that looked as big as a little African kid’s hands as compared to the enormous pick-axe use to mine it.
+Uh oh.
+Dan has been exposed like a peen through a trenchcoat.
+He bites the bullet and blows his savings on a $5k piece with a diamond that looked as big as the financial hole he just threw himself into.

 As they say, you are not officially engaged until you’ve alerted a bunch of high school acquaintances on social media that you’d rather die than ever see again.